vidstack/player/apps/site/src/routes/docs/player/[...1]getting-started/[...2_deep]libraries/react.md

 ---
+title: React
-description: Introduction to using the React distribution.
+description: Introduction to using Vidstack Player with React.
 ---

-# React

-In this section, you'll find a simple overview of how to use the React version of the library.

 ## Importing Components